richardtallent/RT.Comb/README.md

 Structurally, this breaks down into one 32-bit unsigned integer (`Data1`), two 16-bit unsigned integers (`Data2`, `Data3`), and 8 bytes (`Data4`).
 The most significant nybble of Data3 (the 7th byte in string order, 8th in the internal bytes of `System.Guid`) is the GUID "version" number--generally 4 (0100b).
 Also, the most significant 2-3 bits of the first byte of Data4 is the "variant" value.
 For common GUIDs, the first two of these bits will be `10`, and the third is random.
 The remaining bits for a version 4 GUID are random.

-The UUID standard (RFC 4122) specifies that the `Data1`, `Data2`, and `Data3` integers are stored and shown in *network byte order* (a.k.a. "big endian" or most significant byte first).
+The UUID standard (RFC 4122) specifies that the `Data1`, `Data2`, and `Data3` integers are stored and shown in *network byte order* ("big endian" or most significant byte first).
 However, while Microsoft's GUID implementation *shows and sorts* the values as if they were in big endian form, internally it stores the bytes for these values in the native form for the processor (which, on x86, means little endian).

 This means that the bytes you get from `Guid.ToString()` are actually stored in the GUID's internal byte array in the following order: